-In its first promotional offer, you can earn a 20% bonus on purchases over 5,000 Etihad Guest miles until 6 December.
+In this promotional offer, you can earn an up to 20% bonus on purchases of Etihad Guest miles until 5 March.

 - Best value redemption: domestic and short-haul international Virgin Australia Business Class flights priced at 13,800 miles

 - Book awards online: for Etihad flights

 - Book awards over the phone: for other partners, including Virgin Australia (phone number here)

 - Link: buy Etihad Guest miles

 Compared to the regular purchase price of 2 US cents per mile, this promotion offers a price of 1.67 US cents per mile at the highest tier:

 - Buy 6,000-20,000 miles = 10% bonus